Whitey Ford, Yankees pitching ace who led team to six world titles, dies at 91

 Three times, in 1955, 1961 and 1963, Mr. Ford led the American League in victories.
 He twice led the league in earned run average, recording ERAs of 2.47 in 1956 and 2.01 in 1958.
 His best year may have been in 1961, when he went 25-4 and won the Cy Young Award, at a time when it was given to only one pitcher in the major leagues.
 He had another outstanding season in 1963, when he was 24-7 with a 2.74 ERA.

 In World Series competition, Mr. Ford won a record 10 games and lost eight, which also was a record.
-He was named the Most Valuable Player of the 1961 World Series, in which the Yankees defeated the Cincinnati Reds in five games.
+He was named the most valuable player of the 1961 World Series, in which the Yankees defeated the Cincinnati Reds in five games.

 That year, Mr. Ford established a World Series record for most consecutive innings pitched without allowing a run.
 The previous record had been held by Babe Ruth, when he was a pitcher for the Boston Red Sox.
 After he became an outfielder for the Yankees, Ruth slugged 60 home runs in 1927 — a mark eclipsed by the Yankees’ Roger Maris, also in 1961.